collinalexbell/HackMatrix/game-design.md

 ### What version will I launch
 - SICP: has viral popularity, but too esoteric and involved for v0
 - OpenGL: everyone wants to build a video game, but game engines are tough
+- Introduction to \<xLang\>: Could be useful, especially if I can find a good xLang book to model fun games after

 ## Design Mindset